Doctor of Philosophy in Experimental Psychology (M.S.-Ph.D.)

 NEW WICHE Members: Pacific Islands U.S. Territories: American Samoa, Northern Marianas, Guam, Marshall Islands, Federated States of Micronesia and Palau.

-The current curriculum is designed to be a four year course of study.
+The current curriculum is designed to be completed in four to five years.
 A strong undergraduate psychology major is expected of most applicants.
 Should a student lack a strong background in measurement, statistics, research design, or other areas judged relevant by the faculty, he or she may be required to complete the undergraduate requirements for such courses prior to obtaining classified graduate student status.
 These students might take more than four years to complete the program.